gumilevskij/Framework/joss_submission/paper.md

 - Linear models are solved with *Binder Pesaran's* method, *Anderson and More's* method and two generalized *Schur's* method that reproduce calculations employed in *Dynare* and *Iris*.
 - Non-linear models can be run with time dependent parameters.
 - Goodness of fit of model data can be checked via the *Bayesian* approach to the maximization of likelihood functions.
 - Model parameters can be sampled via the *Markov Chain Monte Carlo* affine invariant ensemble sampler algorithm of Jonathan Goodman and an adaptive Metropolis-Hasting’s algorithms of Paul Miles.
 The former algorithm is useful for sampling badly scaled distributions of parameters.
-The later algorithm employs adaptive Metropolis methods that incorporate delayed rejection to stimulate samples’ states mixing.
+The latter algorithm employs adaptive Metropolis methods that incorporate delayed rejection to stimulate samples’ states mixing.
 - Finally, `Snowdrop` streamlines the model production process by aiding users with the plotting and model reporting and storage process.

 `Snowdrop` model file is essential for conducting simulations and analyses.
 It is written in *YAML* format in a manner that is familiar to *DYNARE* and *IRIS* users.
 Running a model involves the following steps: